 The Crucial Value of Data — and Data Analytics

-The value of data is realized only when this raw information is converted into knowledge that changes practice.
+The value of big data in health care is realized only when this raw information is converted into knowledge that changes practice.
 That value arises through, for example, better and faster identification of shortfalls in adherence, compliance, and evidence-based care; more comprehensive sharing of data and insights inside a hospital and with health insurance partners and community stakeholders; and more customized partnering with individual patients to drive understanding of chronic conditions, enhance adherence and compliance, boost self-care, and avoid more costly treatments at more costly sites of care within a hospital’s overall population base.

 To drive value improvements and ensure that the right patient receives the right care from the right provider at the right time and place requires data and data science professionals.
 Without good data science, good delivery science and good implementation science are impossible.
 Above all, realizing the value of data downstream requires a willingness to invest in smart data analytics upstream.